bevyengine/bevy-website/content/news/2022-04-12-bevy-0.7/index.md

 * Render to texture: cameras can now be configured to render to a texture instead of a window
 * Flexible user-customizable mesh vertex layouts in shaders
 * ECS improvements: Order systems using their names, Query::get_many, use conflicting parameters in systems via ParamSets, WorldQuery derives
+* Documentation improvements: better examples, more doc tests and more coverage
 * More audio control: pause, volume, speed, and looping
 * Hot reloading for "plugin-provided / built-in assets"
 * Power usage options to enable only updating Bevy Apps when input occurs